sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 This is known as creating the user interface, also known as the UI.

->Note that there are 2 tabs for this tutorial step.
+>Note that there are 2 tabs for this tutorial step (above).
 >
 >- You can do the first tab, **Basic steps**, which we recommend and which will teach you about UI components, stylizing them, and organizing them on the page.
 >